Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 1. The Finance and Investment Committee is responsible for the strategic management of the portfolio, which includes the following items:

-• Recommending policy for the board’s approval, including setting the policy asset mix and performance objectives;
+• Recommending policy for the board of directors approval, including setting the target policy asset mix and performance objectives, and currency hedging policy; and

 1. Day-to-day administration is delegated to staff and the OCIO.